BobD/kabem/README.md

 }
 </code>

-Nice.
+Nice, albeit a stupid example.
+But you get the drift.

-During development you might find that the HTML markup needs additional elements to make things actually work of course, no problem there.
-You could either modify the relevant BEM classnames with new __elements if those elements are in need of some CSS, or skip them altogether.
+During development you might find that the HTML markup needs additional elements to make things actually work, no problem there.
+You could either modify the relevant BEM classnames with new __elements if those elements are in need of some CSS, or skip them altogether. kaBEM does not mind.

 ###Adding some dynamic HTML